GraphicsBlast

 #include <stdio.h>

-We then include the main header file for the SDL library, and also SDL_main.
-The former defines the functions which belong to the SDL library, and therefore should be included anywhere you need to use SDL functions.
-The latter however should only be included in the C++ file which has your main function - nowhere else in your codebase.
+As we have no local header files yet, we start by including our library headers.
+We include the main header file for the SDL library, and also SDL_main.
+The former declares the functions which belong to the SDL library, and therefore should be included anywhere you need to use SDL functions.
+The latter however should only be included in the C++ file which has your main function - no other files in your codebase.

 SDL takes care of all of this for us.
 Including SDL_main.h ensures that no matter what kind of entry point a particular platform expects, we can always just write int main(...) in our source code, and it will compile anywhere.
 For this reason, you should only include this header in the file where your entry point is, and your entry point must be exactly int main(int argc, char* argv[]), rather than void main() or int main() or some other variation.

-While this is a bit unusual, it's great for cross-platform coding!
+While this is a bit unusual, it's a great feature for cross-platform coding!

-Finally, we include the header file for GLEW, which declares the OpenGL functions and data-types.
+After including SDL, we include the header file for GLEW, which makes all the OpenGL functions and data-types available to our code.

 TIP: Should I also include SDL_opengl.h too?
 Some other online tutorials make the mistake of including this header along with GLEW.
 This SDL header is for SDL's alternative, simpler rendering API or for older OpenGL versions, and isn't necessarily targeting the latest OpenGL features like GLEW.
 Including both together will either cause compiler errors, or prevent you from using the latest OpenGL functions, depending on which you include first.